lena-kilian/GEOG5995M_CW1/README.md

 The code here mostly follows [these practicals](http://www.geog.leeds.ac.uk/courses/computing/study/core-python-phd/assessment1/index.html).
 However, some changes were made, including the way in which agents move around the environment.
 Changes are commented on throughout the code.

-A detailed description of the code can be found [here](https://lena-kilian.github.io/abm/).
+A more detailed description of the code can be found [here](https://lena-kilian.github.io/abm/).

 ### Relevant Files
 |File Name|Description|